bmurdata/NYCGovJobSearch/README.md

 # About

  This project provides a list of jobs from the NYC Jobs search site, grouped by category, agency, and more.
 In addition, it provides a direct link to jobs, something the website does not directly support.

+ In the main directory I have posted CSV files of the jobs by category, as well as agency code and name.
+Json files can be found in Datascraper folder, along with current project files.

+ The main project script(jobCheck-json.py) currently outputs the jobs into a JSON format.
+If needed, a second script (readjson.py) converts it to CSV.
+Agency names were taken from [NYC Open Data Civil List](https://data.cityofnewyork.us/City-Government/Civil-List/).

 # Installation and Setup

  Python 3.7 is required to run this project.
 You can do so from Python.org [here](https://www.python.org/downloads/).
 In addtion, make sure to have pip3 installed.